cloudfoundry-attic/cf-docs-deprecated/content/infrastructure/micro/installing-mcf.md

 In the steps that follow, *appname* is the domain you registered for your application at the Micro Cloud Foundry Web site.

-*Note*
-: If you are using offline mode, you'll need to configure your host for offline mode
-    before setting the target.
-See [using-mcf.html#working-offline-with-micro-cloud-foundry](using-mcf.html#working-offline-with-micro-cloud-foundry)

 Target your Micro Cloud Foundry.
 In a shell, enter the following command: